-Management liability insurance is an insurance package designed for small and medium sized private companies and limited liability partnerships (LLPs).
-Management liability insurance offers financial protection to both senior management and the company against a range of allegations such as:
+Management liability insurance is an insurance package designed for small and medium-sized private companies and limited liability partnerships (LLPs).
+It offers financial protection to both senior management and the company against a range of allegations such as:

 Individuals who have acted in good faith and complied with their responsibilities are generally protected from personal liability under the law.
 However, those that fail to meet their legal obligations can be held personally liable.

 What are the benefits of directors and officers insurance?

 The main benefits of having a D&O insurance policy are:

 - Financial protection: covering the cost of defending against claims and any damages awarded to the plaintiff.